pontus-vision/pontus-vision/k8s/README.md

 pontus-postgrest              1/1     Running             0          9m25s
 pontus-timescaledb            1/1     Running             0          9m25s
 spacyapi                      1/1     Running             0          9m25s

 ```
+Note that the very first time, the pontus-nifi pod may be stuck awaiting for others; if it does not start after 10 minutes or so, run ./stop-env.sh followed by ./start-env.sh to restart it.

 5) to see the logs, run the tail-logs.sh command:
 ```
 ./tail-logs.sh